RalfZhang/File-Template/README.md

 ## How to use

-1. Open a file by VScode.
+1. Open a new file by VScode.
 2. `Ctrl + Shift + P`.
 3. Input `Tmpl: Create Template` and press `Enter`.